-Consideration of the likely impact of the cost of living crisis on the incidence of domestic abuse and the consequences for women and their children is chilling.
-The Scottish Government must act to implement the Domestic Abuse (Protection) (Scotland) Act, create a dedicated fund to support women to leave an abusive partner, in line with recommendations from its working group on housing and domestic abuse, 104 and ensure straightforward access to free legal advice and representation.
+Act, create a dedicated fund to support women to leave an abusive partner, in line with recommendations from its working group on housing and domestic abuse,104 and ensure straightforward access to free legal advice and representation.

-Scottish Government should increase protection for women experiencing domestic abuse and their children with:

-- A dedicated fund to support women leaving an abusive partner - Implementation of the Domestic Abuse (Protection) (Scotland) Act - Easy access to free domestic abuse-competent legal advice and representation.
+- Scottish Government should increase protection for women experiencing domestic abuse and their children with: - A dedicated entitlement to support women leaving an abusive partner - Implementation of the Domestic Abuse (Protection) (Scotland) Act - Easy access to free domestic abuse-competent legal advice and representation.